-NZDF is investigating the environmental impact on our bases of the historical use of firefighting foams containing substances known as PFAS.
+NZDF is investigating the environmental impact of the historical use of firefighting foams containing substances known as PFAS.

 PFAS stands for per- and poly-fluoroalkyl substances.
 They are a group of chemicals that have been widely used since the 1950s in a variety of household and industrial products resistant to heat, stains, grease and water.
 They have also been a component of firefighting foams that are applied to liquid fuel fires.